 Question Management response Has the Authority assessed the risk of material misstatement in the financial statements due to fraud?
 What are the results of this process?
 Although there is an on-going risk of fraud being committed against the Authority, arrangements are in place to both prevent and detect fraud.
 These include work carried out by Internal Audit on overall fraud risk areas.
 However, the risk of material misstatement of the accounts due to undetected fraud is considered to be low.
 What processes does the Authority have in place to identify and respond to risks of fraud?
 The Authority has a Counter Fraud and Corruption Policy in place.
 This is also supported by a Whistleblowing Policy which includes a confidential reporting framework.
 Internal Audit include fraud risks in their planning process and act as an effective internal control against fraud.
 Regular reports are made to Audit Committee.
 In addition, the Authority receives advice from the Fraud Team at Sandwell Metropolitan Borough Council.
 Have any specific fraud risks, or areas with a high risk of fraud, been identified and what has been done to mitigate these risks?
 Evidence published by the National Fraud Authority amongst others, suggests that fraud is committed in all organisations to varying degrees, so it is likely that some fraud is occurring at West Midlands Fire & Rescue Authority.
 The Internal Audit plan incorporates consideration of potential fraud.
 In addition to this management is expected to identify and record fraud risks where necessary on the corporate risk register.
-One instance of fraud has been detected in 2014/15.
-The amount was not material and procedures have been followed i.e. this has been reported to the Fraud Team in Internal Audit at Sandwell.
+No instances of fraud have been detected in 2015/16.
 Are internal controls, including segregation of duties, in place and operating effectively?
 If not, where are the risk areas and what mitigating actions have been taken?
 Yes - there is an adequate process in place for reviewing the system of internal control via the work of Internal Audit.
 Internal Audit include fraud risks in their planning process and act as an effective internal control against fraud.
 Are there any areas where there is a potential for override of controls or inappropriate influence over the financial reporting process (for example because of undue pressure to achieve financial targets)?
 None known.
-Head of Internal Audit Opinion in 2013/14 did not highlight any weaknesses in this area.
+Head of Internal Audit Opinion in 2014/15 did not highlight any weaknesses in this area.
 Are there any areas where there is a potential for misreporting override of controls or inappropriate influence over the financial reporting process?
 None known.
-Head of Internal Audit Opinion in 2013/14 did not highlight any weaknesses in this area.
+Head of Internal Audit Opinion in 2014/15 did not highlight any weaknesses in this area.